imskyyc/imskyyc/README.md

 Greetings!
 ---

-I'm skyyc, Sky, Jaiden, or whatever you'd like to call me!
+I'm skyyc, Sky, Jenna, or whatever you'd like to call me!
 I'm a programmer fluent in five languages including

 * PHP
 * Python